 Day-trading involves buying and selling financial instruments, typically within the same day, intending to earn short-term profits.
-Day-traders typically follow events that may cause short-term moves within the market and make buying and selling decisions by speculating how those events may impact a security price.
+Day-traders typically follow events that may cause short-term moves within the market.
+They make buying and selling decisions by speculating how those events impact a security price.

-- Abandoning the plan.
-It is important to review and adjust one’s financial plan over time regularly.
+It is important to review and adjust one’s financial plan regularly.
 However, simply abandoning one’s plan to invest in what looks like a “hot” area or completely pulling out of the stock market out of fear are both speculative and potentially destructive behaviors.

-- Acting on stock tips.
-Your college fraternity buddy or your brother-in-law might be great people to play golf with, but taking a large chunk of cash and investing in a stock tip they give you over a couple of beers is probably not a good idea for your net worth.
+Your college fraternity buddy or your brother-in-law might be great people to play golf with.
+Taking a large chunk of cash and investing in a stock tip they give you over a couple of beers is probably not a good idea for your net worth.

-- Timing the market.
 It’s easy to look backward and say, “If only I had invested in this!” or “I should have sold these shares before the market corrected itself.”
-In reality, market timing is hard for anyone to get right consistently, even investment professionals, and attempting to time the market usually turns out poorly.
+In reality, market timing is hard for anyone to get right consistently, even investment professionals.
+Attempting to time the market usually turns out poorly.